 In KS2 our pupils are working towards the new expected standard in reading, writing and maths.
-Our pupils' average score in the reading test was 83.
-Our pupils' average score in the maths test was 84.
+Our pupils' average score in the reading test was 89, an improvement on last year of 6 points.
+Our pupils' average score in the maths test held at 84.

-In school, a fabulous more than half of our year 6 pupils made expected or better than expected progress in reading based on their 2015 starting points.
-83.4% made expected or better than expected progress in writing and 83.3% made expected or better than expected progress in maths.
+In school, year 6 pupils making expected or better than expected progress in reading based on their 2016 starting points increased significantly to from 50% to 70%.
+70% of students made expected or better than expected progress in writing and 60% made expected or better than expected progress in maths.

 KS4 (end of secondary school) results

 Progress 8 and Attainment 8 are new performance measures that were first introduced in 2015.
-Information about how these measure are calculated can be found by clicking here.
-Our overall Attainment 8 score for 2016 was 4.18.
-Our overall Progress 8 score for 2016 was -2.93.
-Last year our pupils did not achieve a a grade C or above in both English and maths and no pupils were entered for the English Baccalaureate,
+Information about how these measures are calculated can be found by clicking here.
+Our overall Attainment 8 score for 2017 will be available in January.

 Full details are available on the School Performance Tables, which are available here.